HeZhang1994/video-audio-tools/README.md

 # Video and Audio Processing

-This is the Python code for processing video and audio using ffmpeg sofrware.
+This is the Python code for processing video and audio using ffmpeg sofrware:

+* ss

 # Dependency